isaacnonato/RSSh/README.md

-Configuring RSSh is easy, go to RSSH's config folder (usually located in `/home/<user>/.config/rssh`) and create a file with the `.feed` extension, the first line of the file must have the title of the desired section, followed by the RSS links separated by a newlines, each line must correspond to a section only.
+Configuring RSSh is easy, go to RSSH's config folder (usually located in `/home/<user>/.config/rssh`) and create a file with the `.feed` extension, the first line of the file must have the title of the desired section, followed by the RSS links separated by a newline, each file must correspond to a section only.
 ## Uninstalling